 Schools can also increase access for individual pupils by making ‘reasonable adjustments’.
 These can be simple changes such as making sure that all lessons take place in ground floor classrooms for a class where one of the pupils uses a wheelchair and the school does not have a lift.

-You should always talk to a school to discuss what it can reasonably do to include your child.
+You should always talk to a school about what it can reasonably do to include your child.

 Improvements to the physical environment